Reduce the Amount of Waste Going to Landfills

 -

-Measure Portions-Using scales and measuring cups are ways to avoid cooking excessive amounts of food.
+Measure Portions-Using scales and measuring cups is a good way to avoid cooking excessive amounts of food.

 -

-Eat Leftovers-Plan your meal to include leftovers in a meal, possible as a side, or into a stew.
-Residents have three options to manage their yard waste.
+Eat Leftovers-Plan your meals to include leftovers as a meal, as a side, or in a stew.

 Gas from Trash Reduction

-Hazards such as landfill gas is another reason to reduce landfill waste.
-As landfill gases (carbon dioxide and methane) are natural byproduct of waste decomposition.
-High concentrated amounts of methane can be flammable.
+Hazards such as landfill gas is another reason to reduce landfill waste, as landfill gases (carbon dioxide and methane) are a natural byproduct of waste decomposition.
+Highly concentrated amounts of methane can be flammable.
 Most older landfills are not required to have gas monitoring wells in place, which can be dangerous for the safety of Missouri’s citizens.
-Missouri Department of Natural Resources Solid Waste Management Program is working with the following facilities to lower and regulate their methane levels, however, Missouri can increase their efforts by reducing.
+Missouri Department of Natural Resources's Solid Waste Management Program is working with facilities to lower and regulate their methane levels.
+However, Missourians can assist in this effort by reducing their waste.

 Waste Management & Removal

 Waste Management offers a Recycle by Mail program.
 Businesses can recycle fluorescent light bulbs and lamps, dental waste, mercury waste, aerosol cans, and UV lamps by mail.
 Visit Waste Management to find a recycler in your area.
 Also, Waste Management offers construction and demolition debris collection and recycling.
-Materials include concrete, porcelain, rigid plastic, tile, lumber, metals, and more.
-The recycled material is converted into mulch, biomass fuel, gravel, dry aggregate for new concrete, road base and more.
+Accepted materials include concrete, porcelain, rigid plastic, tile, lumber, metals, and more.
+The recycled material is converted into mulch, biomass fuel, gravel, dry aggregate for new concrete, road base, and more.

 -